t3n/flow-healthstatus/README.md

 > [!WARNING]
-> **This plugin is no longer being maintained and there is no superseding package at this time**
+> **This plugin is no longer being maintained.
+As replacement we suggest https://github.com/onivaevents/flow-healthstatus**

 # t3n.Flow.HealthStatus